Recipe Card

 Ingredients

-- 2 1/3 cups all-purpose flour
+- 2 ⅓ cups all-purpose flour

-- 2 tsp ground ginger
+- 2 teaspoon ground ginger

-- 1 1/2 tsp ground cinnamon
+- 1 ½ teaspoon ground cinnamon

-- 1/2 tsp baking soda
+- ½ teaspoon baking soda

 - pinch of salt

-- 3/4 cup unsalted butter room temperature, cut into chunks
+- ¾ cup unsalted butter room temperature, cut into chunks

-- 1/3 cup packed brown sugar
+- ⅓ cup packed brown sugar

-- 1/2 cup molasses
+- ½ cup molasses

 - 1 large egg

-- 1-2 tbsp additional flour if needed
+- 1-2 tablespoon additional flour if needed

 Instructions

-- Add 3/4 cup room temperature butter chunks and pulse 8-10 times until mixture resembles coarse sand with no visible butter pieces.
+- Add ¾ cup room temperature butter chunks and pulse 8-10 times until mixture resembles coarse sand with no visible butter pieces.

 - Transfer dough to floured surface and divide into 3 equal portions.
 Flatten each into a 1-inch thick disk, wrap tightly in plastic wrap, and refrigerate for at least 1 hour or up to 24 hours.

 - Preheat oven to 375°F and line baking sheets with parchment paper.
-Working with one disk at a time, roll dough on well-floured surface to 1/4-inch thickness, rotating dough quarter turns to prevent sticking.
+Working with one disk at a time, roll dough on well-floured surface to ¼-inch thickness, rotating dough quarter turns to prevent sticking.

 - Cut out shapes using 4-5 inch cookie cutters, transferring cookies to prepared baking sheet with 1 inch spacing.
 Gather scraps, re-roll once, and cut additional cookies.